puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 Puppet Server locates these commands via the `code-id-command` and `code-content-command` settings in Puppet Server's [`puppetserver.conf`][] file.
 Puppet Server runs the `code-id-command` each time it compiles a static catalog, and it runs the `code-content-command` each time an agent requests file contents from the `static_file_content` endpoint.

-> **Puppet Enterprise note:** You can set `code-id-command` and `code-content-command` in the PE console by changing the `code_id_command` and `code_content_command` parameters.
-Note that these only take effect if [file sync][] is disabled by setting the `file_sync_enabled` console parameter to false.
+> **Puppet Enterprise note:** In future versions of PE, you can set `code-id-command` and `code-content-command` in the PE console by changing the `code_id_command` and `code_content_command` parameters.
+Note that these only take effect if [file sync][] is disabled.

 Puppet Server validates the standard output of each of these scripts, and if the output's acceptable, it adds the results to the catalog as their respective parameters' values.
-This lets you use any versioning or synchronization tools you want, as long as you can write scripts that produce a valid hash for the `code_id` and code content using the catalog's `code_id` and file's environment.
+This lets you use any versioning or synchronization tools you want, as long as you can write scripts that produce a hash for the `code_id` and code content using the catalog's `code_id` and file's environment.

 The `code-id-command` and `code-content-command` scripts can be as simple or complex as necessary.
-For instance, if files in an environment are simply managed by git, a `code-id-command` script can be nothing more than this, with the environment name passed to the script as the first parameter:
+For instance, if files in an environment are simply managed by git, a `code-id-command` script can be nothing more than this, with the environment name passed to the script as the first command-line argument:

 ``` bash
 #!/bin/bash